nguyensjsu/sp21-172-team-d/Journals/George/George.md

 * We added more cards to the project in github.

 * Progress:
-	* I added the Starbucks nodeJS professor example to the repository as a starting point for the cashier's portion of our project.
+	* I added the Starbucks nodeJS professor example to the repository as a starting point for the cashier's portion of the project.

 	* I have been thinking on the design for the cashier's app